GrahamPaasch/pattern-pals/QUICK_SETUP.md

 # 🚀 Quick Setup Guide for PatternPals Cross-Device Features

 ## Current Status
-Your PatternPals app is currently using **local storage** for user profiles and connection requests.
-This means:
-- ❌ Users can't find each other in the search (GRAHAM and PTRKASEMAN won't see each other)
+- ❌ Users can't find each other in the search
 - ❌ Connection requests are only visible on the device that sent them
 - ❌ No real-time sync between users on different devices